radioblahaj/break/README.md

 # Human Turn Signals

 Ever wanted to become a car?
-Now YOU can use turn signals as well!
+Now YOU can use turn signals & lights as well!

 Toot your horn, and use the break and turn signals to let those around you know where you're walking. (manitej not included)

 ## Video Demo